 Kimberly’s experience includes regional market design and oversight, prudence, fraud, transmission rates and incentives, electric reliability, cost-of-service and demand response.
-Over the last decade, she has represented state regulatory commissions before FERC and appellate courts on a variety of issues related to capacity markets in New England and the PJM Interconnection.
-Kimberly also counsels developers of renewable resources on FERC regulatory matters, such as interconnections, and other state regulatory issues related to electric power.
+Over the last decade, she has represented state regulatory commissions before FERC and appellate courts on a variety of issues related to capacity markets in New England and the JPM Interconnection.

 Kimberly graduated from Georgetown University Law Center in 2004 and also earned an MA in Economics from the University of Maryland College Park in 1996.
 Before joining Kaye Scholer, she served as a member of the research faculty at an economics policy institute in the Department of Economics, University of Maryland College Park.

-- Representation of state regulatory commissions before FERC in various matters involving capacity markets, such as the development of the New England Forward Capacity Market design and market rules, federal-state jurisdictional boundaries, alleged fraudulent transactions by capacity importers, reliability requirements and market power mitigation, as well as before federal appellate courts.
+- Representation of state regulatory commissions before FERC in matters spanning the capacity market spectrum, such as the development of the New England Forward Capacity Market design and market rules, federal-state jurisdictional boundaries, alleged fraudulent transactions by capacity importers, reliability and performance, and competition and market power issues, as well as before the federal appellate courts.

-- Representation of a state regulatory commission in FERC complaint proceedings that successfully eliminated a regional transmission operator’s discriminatory and preferential tariff provisions exempting certain generators from energy market mitigation, which had been costing the state’s customers more than $80 million annually.
+- Representation of the Maryland Public Service Commission in FERC complaint proceedings that successfully eliminated PJM Interconnection LLC’s discriminatory and preferential tariff provisions exempting certain generators from energy offer mitigation, which had been costing the state’s customers more than $80 million annually.

 - Representation of an electric utility before the Indiana Utility Regulatory Commission in a complex litigation defending allegations of imprudence, gross mismanagement, fraud and concealment in the design, engineering and construction of a $3 billion integrated gasification combined cycle plant.

-- Pro bono representation of a grassroots association of District of Columbia solar generation enthusiasts on a wide variety of legislative and regulatory initiatives, such as resolving unnecessary hurdles to rooftop solar interconnections and metering.
+- Pro bono representation of a grassroots association of District of Columbia solar generation advocates on a wide variety of legislative and regulatory initiatives.